kestra-io/docs/content/blogs/introducing-apps.md

     value: "{{outputs.extract.uri}}"
 ```

 Save that flow.

-Then, use the `Apps` page to configure a custom UI for that workflow.

-Go to the `Apps` page and click on `+ Create`.
+Then, go to the `Apps` page and click on `+ Create`.
 Then, paste the app configuration shown below.

 ::collapse{title="Expand for the App code"}
 ```yaml